 No, do not fry these summer shrimp rolls.
 These are meant to be enjoyed cold, and the rice wrappers are not suitable for frying.

-- Don’t forget the sauce: Serve with a dipping sauce such as sweet chili sauce, hoisin sauce, or peanut sauce.
+- Don’t forget the sauce: Serve with a dipping sauce such as sweet chili sauce, Yum Yum sauce, hoisin sauce, or peanut sauce.

 - Side of rice or noodles: The best way to serve these spring rolls is with a side of rice or noodles.

-- Don’t forget dinner: These shrimp rolls make a great starter/side for Teriyaki Tofu, Chicken Fried Rice, and Honey Garlic Chicken.
+- Don’t forget dinner: These shrimp rolls make a great starter/side for Teriyaki Tofu, rice, and Honey Garlic Chicken.

 Make Ahead Instructions